Enhancing VQE Convergence for Optimization Problems with Problem-specific Parameterized Quantum Circuits: Problem-specific PQCs: A Tailored Approach to Constraint Solving

-For the third PQC, we modify the second PQC to reduce the cost of the implementation for the current quantum processors \cite{preskillNISQ}.
-Since current noisy devices suffer from an exponential decay of quantum coherence, deep circuits would be problematic.
-In the second case, the circuit becomes deep due to the dependence in its own structure; firstly, a quantum circuit for an L-shaped constraint is constructed, and then other gates are applied for the remaining constraints.
+In the third PQC, we modify the second PQC to reduce the implementation cost for current quantum devices \cite{preskillNISQ}.
+Current noisy devices suffer from exponential decay of quantum coherence which makes deep circuits problematic.
+The second PQC becomes deep due to its dependence on constructing a quantum circuit for an L-shaped constraint followed by other gates for the remaining constraints.